JacobMcDonnell/dwmblocks/README.md

 The statusbar is made from text output from commandline programs.

-Blocks are added and removed by editing the config.h header file.
+Blocks are added and removed by editing the blocks.h header file.